bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 erat faciendum", while if the proposition requires a proof, then then the solution ends in QED, "quod erat demonstrandum".

+Euclid marked an apex of logic that was not matched until around the 19th century.
+Until most of the contents of the Elements became part of the standard maths eduction in the 20th century, reading Euclid's Elements was The Thing that every truly educated man was supposed to know.

 # The Greek legacy

+From the ancient Greeks we got a lot of inconsistent, invalid, confused text.
+But we got Euclid.
+And other than Euclid there are still plenty of gems.

-Zeno is famous for his paradoxes such as Achilles and the tortoise:
+**Zeno** is famous for his paradoxes such as Achilles and the tortoise:

 > Achilles will never reach the tortoise as by the time Achiles reaches the
 > place where the tortoise has been, the tortoise has already moved away.

+On the surface, it seems nonsense for which the calculus seems to offer an explanation with regards to adding infinite sums of ever smaller quantities.
+But I think Zeno's paradoxes are deeper than that.
+For example the paradox above suggests that maybe modelling the word using Euclidean geometry does not work at tiny scales.
+We really can't just divide a line in smaller and smaller parts forever.

-Diophantus (around 300 AD) left Arithmetica, a collection of problems where the solutions are integers (or rationals).
+**Diophantus** (around 300 AD) left Arithmetica, a collection of problems.

+One such problem states that a person had a was a boy for a sixth of his life, a twelve more till his beard started to grow, and so on, asking for the age of a person.

+This kind of problems look like equations for which the solution must be an integer, the age of the person in years for the problem above, or rational numbers.

 Each problem had a unique way of being solved.
+Solving 100 of such problems give little insight on how to solve the 101th.
 However this book will inspire the development of algebra.

 # al-Khwarizmi - the Arabs

-# Euler - the Infinite Series
+Unlike the Romans, which, when encountering the Euclid's Elements did not preserve or care much about the proofs, the Arabs, when encountering the Greek culture, preserved and studied as much as they could get their hands on.

+Through the Arabs, around the 12th century AD, the Europeans rediscovered the Greeks, the Arabic numerals and the idea of zero, originating from India, and also additions such as algebra.

 # Peano - Formalization